aleshaleksey/fansys23/weapons.md

 **Longbows** are large bows made to shoot heavy arrows over a large distance.
 Their construction is quite simple and they are a comparatively inexpensive weapon.
 Longbows have the "unwieldy" property.
 Longbows require great strength to use properly.
 For every point of Str bonus below +2 that the character has, it has a -1 penalty for attacks with longbows and the range it can use the weapon at decreases by one range increment.

 **Greatbows** are a large, asymmetric composite bow made for maximum power while still allowing use on horseback.
 Greatbows have the "unwieldy" and "mounted" property.
 Greatbows require great strength to use properly.
 For every point of Str bonus below +2 that the character has, it has a -1 penalty for attacks with greatbows and the range it can use the weapon at decreases by one range increment.
+Unlike many other unwieldy weapons, a greatbow CANNOT physically be used in spaces where the ceiling height is less than 8ft.

 ### Mechanical bows